PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

     Used to analyze trips either in real time or after the completion of one.
 3. Geofence Metadata

     This data is used to sort geofences using attributes set by the user.
-For example, Geofences can be attributed to a worker or a company.
+For example, geofences can be attributed to a worker or a company.
 Metadata is only used for filtering geofences.

 Controllers provide the ability to create API-Endpoints for all commonly used HTTP methods (GET, POST, DELETE, etc...) using annotations.
 Methods annotated as such supply ready-to-use objects needed for the processing of requests, such as request and response objects, as well as automatic parsing of the request body to a C# object.
 Processing is handled by services which receive data from controllers.
 An endpoint using DELETE is shown in listing 2.29.